MikePacey/Lancaster-HEC/docs/software/stata.rst

 Note that these versions need the ``--license`` resource request for the approriate version to ensure that no more than 2 copies of each are running at once.
-If all licenses are in use, job will help pending until a licence - and the other requested resources - are available.
+If all licenses are in use, jobs will be held pending until a licence - and the other requested resources - are available.